 Have a good foundation.
 Finally, one of the key tips for better sleep is to make sure you’re sleeping on a good mattress.
 It’s no secret that it’s more difficult to fall asleep on an uncomfortable surface.
 But even when you do find sleep, a bad mattress can keep you tossing all night, preventing you from entering REM sleep, the deep stage of sleep where your body recovers and rebuilds itself.
 When buying a new mattress, try out a variety of types before buying.
 For most people, the perfect mattress is a balancing act between soft enough to be comfortable but firm enough that it provides adequate support.
 Hybrid mattresses—which combine aspects of foam and inner spring mattress construction—are great at providing the best of both worlds.

 As a bonus tip, remember to stay hydrated.
 Going to sleep without enough fluid in your system will diminish the quality of your sleep.
 This tip is especially important for individuals who breathe through their mouths at night.
 With every exhale, the air passing through your mouth brings a bit of moisture with it.
 This can leave your throat dry and hoarse by morning.
 Dehydration can also contribute to painful muscle cramps, which are one of the worst ways to wake up.
 To avoid these issues, sip on water throughout the day.
 Men should drink roughly a gallon of water a day (128 ounces) and women should shoot for around 100 ounces.
-The numerous YETI cup sizes make it easy to keep track of how much you’ve had to drink.
 Use the same cup or bottle throughout the day and remember how many times you’ve needed a refill.
 Keeping a full cup on your bedside table is also a great idea.